These sweet potato muffins are moist, fluffy, and secretly healthy! Made in just one bowl, these muffins have no flour, oil, or eggs in them.

 - Salt.
 To bring out the natural sweetness of the muffins.

 - Mashed sweet potato.
 I precooked a sweet potato in the microwave until soft and tender.
 Once cool, I used a stick blender to pulverize it into a smooth texture.
+You can use my method for baking sweet potatoes or air frying sweet potatoes too.

 - Milk of choice.
 Any milk works, I used unsweetened almond milk.